SaurabhJalendra/AI-Pathfinding/README.md

 - **Monica Malik** (BITS ID: 2023AC05875; Email: 2023ac05875@wilp.bits-pilani.ac.in)

 ## Acknowledgments
-- Special thanks to the instructors and peers for their support and guidance throughout this assignment.
+- Special thanks to the instructors and peers for their support and guidance throughout this project.
 - Acknowledgment to the authors of the libraries and resources utilized in this project.

 ---